History of crossbows: Southeast Asia

 There is another theory pointing towards an independent Southeast Asian origin for the crossbow based on linguistic evidence:

-Around the third century BC, King An Dương of Âu Lạc (modern-day northern Vietnam) and (modern-day southern China) commissioned a man named Cao Lỗ (or Cao Thông) to construct a crossbow and christened it "Saintly Crossbow of the Supernaturally Luminous Golden Claw" (nỏ thần), which one shot could killed 300 men.
-According to historian Keith Taylor, the crossbow, along with the word for it, seems to have been introduced into China from Austroasiatic peoples in the south around the fourth century BC.
-However, this is contradicted by crossbow locks found in ancient Chinese Zhou Dynasty tombs dating to the 600s BC.
+Around the 3rd century BC, King An Dương of Âu Lạc (modern-day northern Vietnam) and (modern-day southern China) commissioned a man named Cao Lỗ (or Cao Thông) to construct a crossbow and christened it "Saintly Crossbow of the Supernaturally Luminous Golden Claw" (nỏ thần), which one shot could killed 300 men.
+According to historian Keith Taylor, the crossbow, along with the word for it, seems to have been introduced into China from Austroasiatic peoples in the south around the 4th century BC.
+However, this is contradicted by crossbow locks found in ancient Chinese Zhou dynasty tombs dating to the 7th century BC.

 In 315 AD, Nu Wen taught the Chams how to build fortifications and use crossbows.
 The Chams would later give the Chinese crossbows as presents on at least one occasion.

-Siege crossbows were transmitted to the Chams by Zhi Yangjun, who was shipwrecked on their coast in 1172.
+Siege crossbows were transmitted to the Chams by Zhi Yangjun, who was shipwrecked on their coast in 1172 AD.
 He remained there and taught them mounted archery and how to use siege crossbows.
-In 1177 crossbows were used by the Champa in their invasion and sacking of Angkor, the Khmer Empire's capital.
+In 1177 AD, crossbows were used by the Champa in their invasion and sacking of Angkor, the Khmer Empire's capital.
 The Khmer also had double bow crossbows mounted on elephants, which Michel JacqHergoualc’h suggest were elements of Cham mercenaries in Jayavarman VII's army.